A Mighty Girl's top picks of books for children and teens about girls' summertime adventures, growth, and discovery!

 Many kids think of summer as a break — school is out and they're free to do what they please!
 But summer is a time of growth for kids!
-Whether they're enjoying classic summer experiences like a day at the beach, a long hike, a camping trip, or a stay at summer camp, when kids have the time and opportunity to explore and adventure, they're often working harder than ever: discovering new talents and interests, handling unexpected challenges, and learning more about themselves than they'd ever thought possible.
+Whether they're enjoying classic summer experiences like a long hike, a day at the beach, or a camping trip, when kids have the time and opportunity to explore and adventure, they're often working harder than ever: discovering new talents and interests, handling unexpected challenges, and learning more about themselves than they'd ever thought possible.

 In this blog post, we're sharing our favorite stories for children and teens that celebrate the joys and growth that comes with summer.
 These Mighty Girls take on all the adventures of summer — some with gusto and some with hesitation — and come out stronger, braver, and more confident.
 Sometimes, they even manage to bring much-needed growth and change to their families as well.
 One thing is certain: whatever they're doing with their summer, it's a summer to remember.